 Solar generators for home backup

-Blackouts are on the rise globally, and energy prices are increasing due to scarcity and inflationary pressures.
+Blackouts are on the rise across the US, and energy prices set to increase due to scarcity and inflationary pressures.
 As a result, people are using solar generators to power their home appliances as a source of renewable, emergency power.
-In general, larger portable power stations like DELTA Pro are an excellent go-to for full home backup.
-Smaller solar generators such as DELTA are good for powering the essentials.
+In general, larger portable power stations like DELTA Pro are a good go-to for full home backup, with smaller solar generators such as DELTA being good for powering the essentials.

-We wrote a dedicated article here that’ll take you through how people backup their homes with solar generators.
+We wrote a dedicated article on this here, that’ll take you through how people backup their homes with solar generators.

 Solar generators for camping

-Another widespread use for solar-powered generators is camping.
-The attraction is that you can take your campsite to the next level with electricity.
-We take power outlets for granted indoors, being able to just plug in whenever we need them.
-Now we can do it in the wild.
-Just make sure not to check your Slack messages – perhaps boil yourself a brew instead.
+Another popular use for solar-powered generators is camping.
+The attraction is that you can take your campsite to the next level with outlets.
+We take them for granted indoors, being able to just plug in whenever we need them, now we can do it in the wild.
+Just make sure not to check your slack messages, perhaps boil yourself a brew instead.

-Here, you’ll likely want to opt for a power station that puts portability first, such as River Pro, since you’ll be carrying it around with you.
+Here, you’ll likely want to opt for a power station that puts portability first such as River 2 Pro, since you’ll be carrying it around with you.
 However, if you’re going all out, DELTA Pro or Max works here too.